aliebrahimi1781/dependency-track-plugin/README.md

 cd ~/dtrack/Plugin
 python2.7 Main.py
 ```
+The more programs have dependencies, the more this script will be long.

 The output file *program_info.json* will be created in the *Plugin/dependency-track* folder.
 It is a JSON file which contains all dependencies information that will be inserted in the Dependency-Track database.
 #### B.4.
 Copy the output file where the plugin will read
 ```